Aphoh/inference-context-parallel-pres/main.typ

 == This Paper: Context Parallelism over Queries

-From Meta using 128xH100 with IFB and TCP.
+Observation: For small $T$, queries are much smaller than KV!

-For small $T$, queries are much smaller than KV!
+#pause

-What if we ring-pass queries?
+What if we ring-pass _queries_ instead of KV?

 == Ring Attention: Pass-Q